lupyuen/lupyuen.github.io/src/usb.md

 📝 _30 Oct 2021_

-_What if a Laptop Computer could talk to other devices over a long-range, low-bandwidth wireless network like LoRa?_
+_What if our Laptop Computer could talk to other devices..._

+_Over a Long Range, Low Bandwidth wireless network like LoRa?_

 [(Up to 5 km or 3 miles in urban areas...
 15 km or 10 miles in rural areas!)](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan/)